Can a Spouse Joint Account Be Garnished?

 • the spouses took out the debt jointly.

-This means that spouses that separate their finances are usually not responsible for the debt of the other.
-However, if the spouses jointly share debts and property, then a creditor may get reach that property.
+This means that spouses that separate their finances usually aren't responsible for the debt of the other.
+However, if the spouses jointly share debts and property, then a creditor may get that property.

-What does this mean for joint bank accounts?
-If you have a joint account with a spouse in a common law property state and that debt is not owned as tenants by the entirety, here's what happens:
+If you have a joint account with a spouse in a common law property state and that debt isn't owned as tenants by the entirety, here's what happens:

 • In some states, a creditor can garnish that account, even if you were never individually liable on that debt.
 However, the creditor can only garnish up to half of the funds in the account.

-• In other states, if you were not individually liable on the debt, the creditor cannot garnish the joint account unless the debt was incurred for the benefit of you and the family, or to acquire joint property.
+• In other states, if you weren't individually liable on the debt, the creditor can't garnish the joint account unless the debt was incurred for the benefit of you and the family, or to acquire joint property.

 Using Exemptions to Protect Funds in Joint Accounts